Poached egg: Preparation

 Broken into the water at the poaching temperature, the white will cling to the yolk, resulting in cooked egg white and runny yolk.

-Any given chicken egg contains some egg white that is prone to dispersing into the poaching liquid and cooking into an undesirable foam.
-To prevent this, the egg can be strained beforehand to remove the thinner component of the egg white.
-A small amount of vinegar may also be added to the water, as its acidic qualities accelerate the poaching process.
+A chicken egg contains some egg white that may disperse into the poaching liquid and cook into an undesirable foam.
+To prevent this, the egg can be strained before cooking to remove the thinner component of the egg white.
+A small amount of vinegar may also be added to the water, as its acidic qualities accelerate poaching.
 Stirring the water vigorously to create a vortex may also reduce dispersion.

 The age of the eggs affects the cooking process.
-The whites of freshly-laid eggs are less likely to disperse.
-With less fresh eggs, the whites are more likely to disperse, so acidulating the water will assist in preventing excessive egg white dispersement.
+The white of a freshly laid egg is less likely to disperse.
+With an egg that is less fresh, the white is more likely to disperse, so acidulating the water will assist in preventing excessive egg white dispersal.

 Steamed

 The term "poaching" is often used for this cooking method but it is actually incorrect, as this method is closer to "coddling".

 The egg is placed in a cup and suspended over simmering water, using a special pan called an "egg-poacher".
 This is usually a wide-bottomed pan with an inner lid, with holes containing several circular cups that each hold one egg, and an additional lid over the top.
 To cook the eggs, the pan is filled with water and brought to a simmer or a gentle boil.
 The outer lid holds in the steam, ensuring that the heat surrounds the egg completely.
 The cups are often buttered so that the cooked eggs may be removed easily.

-The resulting steamed eggs are similar to coddled eggs, although steamed eggs are often cooked longer, and hence tend to be firmer in texture.
+The resulting steamed eggs are similar to coddled eggs, although steamed eggs are often cooked longer, hence tend to be firmer in texture.
 Eggs prepared this way are often served on buttered toast.

 Steamed eggs are often made in a home environment in place of poached eggs, as it is easier to obtain consistent results with this alternative method.
-However, poached eggs remain the preference of professional kitchens as it is easier to cook in larger quantities, and no additional equipment or appliance is needed to do so.
+However, poached eggs remain the preference of professional kitchens, as it is easier to cook in larger quantities, and no additional equipment or appliance is needed to do so.